kshojib/baachal/README.md

 ## Installation

-1. Upload the `baachal-ai-chatbot` folder to your `/wp-content/plugins/` directory
+1. Upload the `baachal` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to **Settings > Baachal AI bot** to configure the plugin